amazon-connect/amazon-connect-salesforce-cti/README.md

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

 The sample code within this documentation is made available under the MIT-0 license.
 See the LICENSE-SAMPLECODE file.

+## Contributing

+Important rules to keep in mind while contributing to preserve compatibility with our [pdf generator](util/generatePDF.js):

+- All folders (to be included in the generated pdf) must lead with numbers-- ex.
+01 [title]
+- The pdf generator, when crawling through a folder, will parse first through the readme file, then through the markdown files in the folder ordered lexicographically, then through the subfolders ordered lexicographically
+- When linking internally, make sure that the header of the section the link points to has an id that matches the text of the link, lowercase, and with dashes (-) in place for spaces. ex. \[Key Benefits and Requirements\]\(...\) will navigate to a link with id 'key-benefits-and-requirements'